Maegan Rosa

-Maegan Lynn Rosa (née Kelly; born February 19, 1992) is an American-born Canadian professional soccer player who plays for Houston Dash of the NWSL.
+Maegan Lynn Rosa (née Kelly; born February 19, 1992) is an American-born Canadian professional soccer player.

 Club career

 FC Kansas City, 2014

 Rosa was drafted by FC Kansas City in the fourth round of the 2014 NWSL College Draft.

 UMF Stjarnan, 2014

 Rosa was transferred to Stjarnan later in 2014 where she played in eight games and scored four goals.

 Åland United, 2015

 Rosa signed with Åland United in 2015 where she started in 19 of her 20 games with the team.

 FC Kansas City, 2017

 Rosa signed with FC Kansas City in April 2017.

 Utah Royals FC, 2018

-Rosa was added to the roster of the Utah Royals FC after FC Kansas City ceased operations.
+Rosa was added to the roster of the Utah Royals after FC Kansas City ceased operations.
 On June 20, 2018 Rosa was released from the Utah Royals after zero appearances on the field.

 Atalanta Mozzanico, 2019

 On December 5, 2018 signed in the Serie A for Atalanta Mozzanica Calcio Femminile Dilettantistico.
 She played her debut on January 26, 2019 after a sub in for Sofia Colombia, in Minute 62 and scored, in her first game, 10 ten minutes after her substitution, in a 2:2 draw at U.P.C.
 Tavagnacco.
 She made a total of 9 appearances, scoring 8 goals for the club.